vvscode/docs/docs/voice/voice-rest-api/voice-rest-api-callback-api.md

 ## Answered Call Event Callback (ACE)

 This callback is made when the call is picked up by the callee (person receiving the call).
 It is a POST request to the specified calling callback URL.
 This event does not support instructions and ignores any instructions passed.
-It only supports the actions `Continue <continueaction>` and `Hangup <hangupaction>`.
+It only supports the actions [Continue](doc:continueaction) and [Hangup](doc:hangupaction).

 If there is no response to the callback within the timeout period, the call is connected.